takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.50.00 <br>
+    ・ PlayerList and SquadList, which used to share a single display area, are now completely separated. <br>
+    ・ Fixed an issue where the 'Round Search' button would remain visible when playing the first stage after a round of creative series. <br>
+    ・ Fixed an issue in the Creative Search tool where if you play a creative course that requires you to enter a custom code while it is not open, you cannot press the search button until you restart the tool. <br>
+    ・ All programmes related to time calculation, such as the calculation of time limits and elapsed time, have been changed and the specifications changed. <br>
+    ・ When playing a creative stage that is custom coded, the % text that appears in the stage information during loading has been corrected. <br>
+    ・ Fixed an issue in the Squad race round where the round was incorrectly displayed as "The round was ended as the advancing teams were determined." even though the round had ended due to time running out. <br>
+    ・ When, due to an operational error, a creative course has a different internal ID from the actual course and the selected course, the name of the creative round is now corrected from the course ID. <br>
+    ・ An external display has been added in the 'Hex-A-Terrestrial' section.
+(The actual display will only appear once adjustments have been made.) <br>
+    ・ When using the SquadList theoretical value display, the theoretical value is still displayed after the end of the round. <br>
+    ・ The point at which the programme that determines whether a show is Squad is reset has been changed from when the server is connected to when the first stage round starts. <br>
+    ・ Fixed an issue where, when the 'Fall Guys Client.exe' screen disappeared, the 'Force Quit Button' would appear and then immediately disappear until it was disconnected from the server. <br>
+    ・ In the creative search tool, the display sometimes overlapped, so the overall display was moved to the right. <br>
+    ・ In the Creative Search tool, localisation has been added when a server-side error occurs, so that the error code is clearly visible when an error occurs. <br>
+    ・ In Squad, the number of clear teams is now only displayed when the number of clear teams is not displayed in the top left-hand corner, such as before the start of a round or during an animation, otherwise the server information is displayed as before. <br>
+    ・ When the time limit is unknown for a round, the remaining time display is switched to the elapsed time display and a new external display is shown separately. <br>

   ○ 4.01.10 <br>
     ・ When using SquadList's theoretical value display, the current score is also displayed. <br>